 The Nelson region was home to some of the earliest textile manufacturing industries in New Zealand.
-From 1844 Thomas Blick was weaving woollen fabric and tanning leather in Brook Valley, not far from The Suter Gallery; around 1845 Mr Natrass and Mr Edwards established flax mills in Nelson, with more being set up throughout the region; in 1846 hosiery was being manufactured; and an experimental silk industry was established by Thomas Batchelor between 1860 and 1870.
-In the 20th century a cotton mill was to be built in Nelson; construction stopped when the deal collapsed, the half-completed mill became an automotive assembly plant in the mid-60s, and is now where you will find the National WOW Museum & Nelson Classic Car Collection.
+From 1844 Thomas Blick was weaving woollen fabric and tanning leather in Brook Valley, not far from The Suter Gallery; around 1845 Mr Natrass and Mr Edwards established flax mills in Nelson, and more were being set up throughout the region; in 1846 hosiery was being manufactured; and an experimental silk industry was established by Thomas Batchelor between 1860 and 1870.
+In the following century a cotton mill was to be built in Nelson however construction stopped when the deal collapsed, the half-completed mill became an automotive assembly plant in the mid-60s, and is now where you will find the National WOW Museum & Nelson Classic Car Collection.

 Registration information and information on speakers for the symposium A COMMON THREAD will be available soon.

 Friday 27 September

 8.00am Registration desk opens, the Suter Café will be open

 4.30pm Floor talk/tour of exhibitions at the Suter

 Saturday 28 September

 until 1.00pm Time to explore the Nelson Market (opens at 8am), Nelson Provincial Museum, Founders Heritage Park, Op shops, etc

 from 6.30pm Symposium Dinner, Fairfield House, 48 Van Diemen Street, Nelson (bookings essential)